Types of Ventless Fireplaces

-Ventless fireplaces are typically freestanding units that don’t require or feature a flue or chimney to exhaust combustion air to the outdoors, making them relatively easy to install in any room.
+Ventless fireplaces are typically freestanding units that don’t require a flue or chimney to exhaust combustion air to the outdoors, making them relatively easy to install in any room.

 Gel-fueled units are even more versatile, as they’re completely self-contained (not tethered to a supply line) and light with a match.
 Electric units need only a 120-volt outlet nearby, and a dedicated circuit isn’t necessary.